matsola/biofertilizer-report/casestudy.md

 ### Experiment setup

-The three vegetable producers set up two tomato green house beds with similar conditions, including sun exposure, soil type, and water availability.
+Each vegetable producer set up two tomato green house beds with similar conditions, including sun exposure, soil type, and water availability.
 Both beds were planted with the same varieties of tomatoes.

 Each producer received two jars, one containing the biofertilizer and the other containing the control substance.
-The jars were labeled to keep them separate, and instructions on how to prepare, apply, and measure BRIX were also provided.
+The jars were labeled to help separate the two.
+Instructions on how to prepare and apply the mixtures were provided, as well as instructions for measuring BRIX.

-The substances were diluted at a ratio of 1:150 before application, which was done using a handheld low-pressure sprayer as a foliar spray.
-Applications were conducted either early in the morning or late in the evening, as per the instructions.
+The substances were diluted at a ratio of 1:150 before application.
+Applications were made using a handheld low-pressure sprayer as a foliar spray every second week throughout the growing season.
+This was conducted either early in the morning or late in the evening, as per the instructions.
 The producers randomly assigned one jar to one bed and the other jar to the other bed.

-The first application of biofertilizer was made to the roots of the tomatoes before planting.
-Approximately every second week throughout the growing season, additional applications were made.

 ### Prepation of substances